-The trailer for this film was a bit interesting, and I don’t mean the actual content of it.
-Some people like me thought it made the film look pretty funny and the idea of Alec Baldwin voicing a baby dressed in a suit was fantastic.
+The trailer for this film was a bit interesting and I don’t mean the actual content of it.
+Some people like me thought it looked pretty funny, and the idea of Alec Baldwin voicing a baby dressed in a suit was fantastic.
 But there seemed to be an equal amount of individuals who thought this looked like the worst film ever.
 Turns out while it certainly isn’t Pixar, “The Boss Baby” is a very strange, oddly enjoyable film with some solid voice acting.

 This is an animated film, so I’ll touch on that first.
 The animation, like the rest of the film, is odd because half the time there are inspired sequences and clever visuals but then there are other parts where they lean more towards the Illumination side of the aisle and things seem simple and lazily put together.
 Kids may not notice or care, but an adult watching may catch onto the trend.
 The baby designs are cute and the pure image of a toddler in a suit and wristwatch carrying a briefcase is, to me at least, hilarious.